TrySpace/GPT-Helper/README.md

-This is a fork of: https://github.com/jas3333/GPT-Helper and is updated to work with `typescript`, uses `@mui` material design components and works on mobile.
-It was largely modified using GPT prompts.
+This is a fork of: https://github.com/jas3333/GPT-Helper and is updated to work with `typescript` and uses `@mui` material design components and works on mobile.
+It was largely modified using GPT/ChatGPT.

 ## GPT Prompt Engineer